-Firstly, we recognise that both of these names are a mouthful, so it is acceptable in verbal use to refer to the Challenge as the BioHeritage National Science Challenge or the BioHeritage Challenge, and Ngā Rakau Taketake as NRT.
-This is also acceptable in written documents, so long as the full name appears in the first reference to the Challenge.
-When written, please ensure the shortened version has the B and H capitalised, so BioHeritage the organisation is not confused with general biological heritage.
+Firstly, we recognise that the full name of both of these is a mouthful, so it is acceptable in verbal use to refer to the Challenge as the BioHeritage Challenge or Biological Heritage Challenge and NRT as Ngā Rākau Taketake.
+This is also acceptable in written documents, so long as the full name appears somewhere on the documentation - ideally for example in the first reference to the Challenge.